 ESY CASEY‘s (Director/Producer/Cinematographer) work can be seen in the Emmy nominated BORN TO FLY (shot with DPs Albert Maysles and Kirsten Johnson, Independent Lens PBS), BEFORE YOU KNOW IT (Dir.
 PJ Raval, America Reframed PBS), and THING WITH NO NAME (Dir.
 Sarah Friedland).
 Her directorial debut JEEPNEY premiered on PBS in 2015 and won the jury prize for Best Cinematography at the Los Angeles Asian Pacific Film Festival.
 She has received awards and fellowships from The New York Film Festival, The Princess Grace Foundation USA, The Ford Foundation’s JustFilms Initiative, The Center for Asian American Media, The Flaherty Seminar and The American Association of University Women.

 SARAH FRIEDLAND‘s (Director/Producer/Cinematographer/Sound recordist) works with Esy Casey have screened widely in the US and abroad and have been supported by grants including The Jerome Foundation, The Paul Newman Foundation, and The William H. Prusoff Foundation.
 In 2009, after the debut of her feature documentary Thing With No Name, she was named one of the Top 10 Independent Filmmakers to Watch by The Independent Magazine.
 She is a recipient of the 2014 Paul Robeson Award from The Newark Museum for her feature documentary The Rink, which aired on PBS (WNET/NJTV) in May 2017.
 Her recent documentary Jeepney (Produced with Esy Casey) was broadcast on PBS in 2015.
 She has received residencies and fellowships from The Center of Contemporary Art in Pont-Aven, the LABA House of Study, the MacDowell Colony, and Meerkat Media.
-Friedland is currently an Assistant Professor at Wagner College and Director of their Film and Media Studies Major, and will be Director of the MDOCS Documentary Storyteller’s Institute at Skidmore College in the summer of 2017.
+Friedland is currently the Director of the MDOCS Documentary Storyteller’s Institute at Skidmore College.

 SARAH ENID HAGEY (Editor) is an artist and filmmaker living and working in Brooklyn, New York.
 She received her BFA in 2004 from the San Francisco Art Institute where she studied experimental film under George Kuchar, Ernie Gehr, and Craig Baldwin.
 She completed her MFA in 2012 in Hunter College’s Integrated Media Art Program in New York City.
 Sarah’s work creates a strange marriage between fiction and non-fiction, science and mythology, and has spanned topics ranging from female agency in the horror film genre, classic cinema parody, urban legend, and social anxiety.
 She received the San Francisco Bay Guardian Goldie Award for Best Emerging Filmmaker and was recently awarded a student grant from the National Board of Review of Motion Pictures.
 Her work has screened at the Yerba Buena Center for the Arts, Pacific Film Archive, Artists Television Access, Silver Lake Film Festival, Rooftop Films, and the Museum of Modern Art, New York.
 Her most recent work focuses the enigmatic life of plants and the people who love them.